micky-code/project-testing/src/content/index.md

 ---
-title: " My title of the home page has been updated"
+title: The home page has been update for today.
-intro: my introduction has been updated
+intro: The introduction has been update for today
-content: this content has been updated
+content: this content has been updated for today
-footer: The footer has been updated
+footer: The footer has been updated for today
 ---

 ## My First Post Content